(This conversation comes from Teach Different where you can get a full curriculum of conversations.)

 After exploring the claims and counterclaims of the philosopher quote, slow down and think back to the primary source– Kennedy’s Cuban Missile Crisis speech.
-Think of a Big Question that draws out the theme.
+Think of a question that draws out the theme.

 Here’s one: Is fighting the best way to get what you want?